Roger I of Sicily: Expeditions to Sicily

+When Robert died in 1085, Roger, being the senior member in the family, had to return to Apulia to settle the dispute among Bohemond, Robert's first son by Alberada (considered illegitimate), and Roger Borsa, Robert's first son by Sikelgaita.
+In return for supporting Roger Borsa, he got to keep Calabria, which had been given to him by Robert, for himself, and was later given Palermo in 1091.

+Returned to Sicily, Roger went to war with Benavert, emir of Syracuse and Noto.
+On May 1086, together with his son Jordan, Roger launched an attack on Syracuse.
+In the middle of the night they attacked the Saracen fleet, taken by surprise.
+Roger directly jumped on Benavert's galley, and the emir, frightened, tried to jump on another boat, but failed and drowned because of his heavy armor.
+Benavert's death caused confusion, and in October Syracuse surrendered because of hunger.

+After Syracuse, in 1087 Agrigento fell to the Normans, together with Castrogiovanni, as they were both held by emir Kamut.
+During the siege of Butera in 1089, Roger was notified about the arrival of Pope Urban II at Troina, and had to leave the work to his men.
+He treated the Pope with utter respect and was given precious gifts.
+He then returned to Butera, which fell in 1090.
+Arrived at Mileto to celebrate his marriage to Adelaide del Vasto, he received some ambassadors from the city of Noto who asked for peace and surrendered to Sicily.
+Finally, in 1091, Roger controlled the whole island.

 Roger's rule in Sicily became more absolute than that of Robert Guiscard in Italy.
 In addition, due to immigration by Lombards and Normans, Latin Christianity gradually replaced that of the Greek Byzantine tradition.
 At the enfeoffments of 1072 and 1092, no great undivided fiefs were created.
 The mixed Norman, French and Italian vassals all owed their benefices to the count.
 No feudal revolt of importance arose against Roger.

 Conquest of Malta

 In 1091 Roger, in order to avoid an attack from North Africa, set sail with a fleet to conquer Malta.
 His ship reached the island before the rest.
 On landing, the few defenders the Normans encountered retreated and the following day Roger marched to the capital Mdina.
 Terms were discussed with the local qadi.
 It was agreed that the islands would become tributaries of the count himself and that the qadi should continue to administer the islands.
 With the treaty many Greek and other Christian prisoners were released, who chanted to Roger the Kyrie eleison.
 He left the islands with many who wished to join him and so many were on his ship that it nearly sank, according to Geoffrey Malaterra.
 The invasion was romanticized in later centuries, and legends arose that the Count gave the Maltese their red and white flag by cutting a part of his banner.
-Mass is said once a year in remembrance of the Count at the Cathedral of Mdina, as a recognition for the Count's role in liberating Maltese Christians from Muslim dominance and rule.